s-hreya-riram/sgd-using-mpi/README.md

 - I checked for duplicate rows to prevent bias during training.
 Since there was only 1 duplicate row, I dropped that row
 - I converted the pickup/dropoff datetime attributes to year, month, date, hour, minute, second and computed the trip duration in minutes between the pickup and dropoff times.
 I subsequently dropped the original datetime attributes as the derived attributes are sufficient to use for training and evaluation purposes.
 - I dropped the rows where trip_duration was either non-positive or over 3 hours to eliminate any noisy/invalid data
 - I dropped the rows with negative values of extra and the non-positive values of total_amount.
 As I further analyzed the range of values of total_amount, I noticed extremely high values and hence chose to winsorize $0.5$% of the dataset i.e. clipped the data between $0.5$ percentile and $99.5$ percentile to be conservative with the removal of the outliers.
 This cleared up $0.9394557120998955$ % of the dataset.
+- Since the distribution of total_amount is right skewed, I updated the response variable to its log equivalent so as to make the distribution of the response variable more symmetric.
 - I checked the frequency counts of the categorical variables i.e. RatecodeID, payment_type, PULocationID, DOLocationID to determine the encoding to use for them.
 Since RatecodeID, payment_type only have 7 and 6 values respectively, I chose to perform one-hot encoding for them.
 Since PULocationID, DOLocationID have 262 values each, one hot encoding could significantly impact training times hence I chose frequency encoding for them to keep the dimensionality low.
 - I performed a final round of checks to ensure the data was clean before writing the data to another csv for modeling the Neural Net.